a-agmon/rs-graph-llm/README.md

 LangGraph is awesome.
 It makes it easy to design stateful, graph-based agent workflows with built-in persistence and retries, so you can focus on the logic instead of the infrastructure.
 But when it comes to heavy production workloads, its Python core can become a bottleneck as performance is limited, and it imposes runtime overhead that can be costly at scale.
 Additionally, debugging complex async flows is often challenging, and the persistence layer—while flexible—is not always transparent or easy to integrate, with a schema that can be difficult to evolve or query directly.

-**graph-flow** tries to take the best ideas from LangGraph and implements them in Rust: fast,compiled, memory and type safe, memory-efficient, and designed for production.
+**graph-flow** tries to take the best ideas from LangGraph and implements them in Rust: fast, compiled, memory and type safe, memory-efficient, and designed for production.
 You still get a simple graph-based model and resumable execution, but with strong typing, clear and queryable persistence (Postgres), full observability, and the reliability of a single compiled binary that can run anywhere.

 ## Framework Components Deep Dive